jimcondie/Mandelbrot-set/README.md

 # Mandelbrot-set

-this code allows one to create images of the Mandelbrot set, that are zoomed a specified point around the Mandelbrot set's main cardioid.
+Allows one to create images of the Mandelbrot set.
+User sets an angle, alpha, that corresponds to a point on the set's main cardioid.
-If one wants to zoom in, areas of interest usually lie along boundaries of the set.
-There's a formula for the main cardioid so this program exploits this formula in an effort to provide interesting points that one might want to explore zooming in towards.
+The reasoning for centering the frame on a point on the cardiod is to ensure the program zooms in on an edge of the Mandelbrot set.
+The edge of the set provides interesting results which oterhwise aren't generally guaranteed.

-Alpha sets the fractional angle around the cardioid.
-The maxiter is the maximum iterations the program will run on a given pixel.
+The maxiter is the maximum iterations the program will run on a single pixel.

-The text file sets the desired pixel resolution, maxiter, alpha, and new width and height (the last two number effectively decide how much to zoom in).
+The text file sets the desired pixel resolution, maxiter, alpha, and new width and height (the last two numbers effectively decide how much to zoom in).

-For example, the following parameters will give the whole Mandelbrot set (albeit it will be pretty coarse)
+For example, the following parameters will give the whole, coarse Mandelbrot set

 ######
 100 100 250 0.5 -3 3